paritytech/parity-ui/components/README.md

-# DApps React Components
+# Dapps React Components

-A set of (potentially) re-usable React components for DApp development.
+A set of (potentially) re-usable React components for Dapp development.

 [Back to parity-ui](../README.md)